Chinese characters: Classification

-Chinese characters have been used in several different writing systems throughout history.
-A writing system is most commonly defined to include the written symbols themselves, called graphemes—which may include characters, numerals, or punctuation—as well as the rules by which they are used to record language.
+Chinese characters have been used in several distinct writing systems throughout history.
+A writing system is most commonly defined to include the written symbols themselves, called graphemes—which may include characters, numerals, or punctuation—and by the rules by which they are used to record language.
 Chinese characters are logographs, which are graphemes that represent units of meaning in a language.
 Specifically, characters represent a language's morphemes, its most basic units of meaning.
 Morphemes in Chinese—and therefore the characters used to write them—are nearly always a single syllable in length.
 In some special cases, characters may denote non-morphemic syllables as well; due to this, written Chinese is often characterized as morphosyllabic.
 (Note: According to Handel: "While monosyllabism generally trumps morphemicity—that is to say, a bisyllabic morpheme is nearly always written with two characters rather than one—there is an unmistakable tendency for script users to impose a morphemic identity on the linguistic units represented by these characters.")
 Logographs may be contrasted with letters in an alphabet, which generally represent phonemes, the distinct units of sound used by speakers of a language.
 Despite their origins in picture-writing, Chinese characters are no longer ideographs capable of representing ideas directly; their comprehension relies on the reader's knowledge of the particular language being written.

 The areas where Chinese characters were historically used—sometimes collectively termed the Sinosphere—have a long tradition of lexicography attempting to explain and refine their use; for most of history, analysis revolved around a model first popularized in the 2nd-century ' dictionary.
 More recent models have analysed the methods used to create characters, how characters are structured, and how they function in a given writing system.